andrew/ultimate-awesome/README.md

 - [pwa-awesome-ru](https://github.com/FluorescentHallucinogen/pwa-awesome-ru) - A curated list of awesome PWA resources (primarily in Russian).
 - [montreal](https://github.com/opensourcecities/montreal) - A directory of companies, people, and projects that are Open Source and from Montréal.
 - [awesome-grid-layout](https://github.com/simoneas02/awesome-grid-layout) - 👓 A curated list of CSS Grid Layout Module or only Css Grid.
+- [awesome-computercraft](https://github.com/tomodachi94/awesome-computercraft) - Useful libraries, programs, literature, and mods for ComputerCraft and its forks.
 - [awesome-wordpress](https://github.com/dropndot/awesome-wordpress) - A curated list of Awesome WordPress Theme, Plugins and Framework development Resources and WordPress Communities.
 - [awesome-g0v](https://github.com/g0v/awesome-g0v) - A curated list of g0v projects.
 - [awesome-playgrounds](https://github.com/marcosnils/awesome-playgrounds) - List of awesome playgrounds.
 - [awesome-dapr](https://github.com/mstrYoda/awesome-dapr) - A cruated list of awesome Dapr application runtime related tools.
+- [awesome-neuromorphic-hw](https://github.com/open-neuromorphic/awesome-neuromorphic-hw) - Repository collecting papers about neuromorphic hardware, such as ASIC and FPGA implementations of SNNs and stuff.
 - [awesome-amazon-seller-tools](https://github.com/smart-seller/awesome-amazon-seller-tools) - Awesome Amazon Seller Tools.
 - [Awesome-medical-coding-NLP](https://github.com/acadTags/Awesome-medical-coding-NLP) - A collection of papers on automated medical coding from free-texts.
 - [awesome-synthetic-data](https://github.com/gretelai/awesome-synthetic-data) - 📖 A curated list of resources dedicated to synthetic data.